ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 You can launch a Notepad application and maximize its window.
 Then launch a **FFLocalizeChanges.au3** script and switch to the Notepad window.
 Start to type a text into the Notepad window when you see a message box with the "Change a picture now" text.
 The message box with coordinates of added text will appear after 5 seconds.

 Functions of the **FastFind** library operating with SnapShots.
 SnapShot is a terms of the library and it means a copy of the screen in a memory.
 The SnapShot have been taken implicitly in the example of **FFBestSpot** function.
-But we take two SnapShot expicitly by **FFSnapShot** a in **FFLocalizeChanges.au3** script.
+But we take two SnapShot expicitly by **FFSnapShot** function in the **FFLocalizeChanges.au3** script.
 First SnapShot is taken in 5 seconds after the script launching.
 This delay is needed for switching to the Notepad window.
 Second SnapShot is taken in 5 seconds after the showing a message box with "Change a picture now" text.
-This delay is needed for performing you actions that will change the screen picture.
+This delay is needed for performing your actions that will change the screen picture.

 **FFSnapShot** function takes these parameters:

 1. **0, 0, 0, 0** - these first four zeros are left, top, right and bottom coordinates of a SnapShot area.
 The whole screen is copied if all coordinates equal to zero.
 2. **0** or **1** - last parameter is a number of the SnapShot slot.
 The maximum slot number is 1023.

 Next **FFLocalizeChanges** function takes three parameters: